Forensic Science (FORS)

 FORS 5360.
 Pattern and Physical Evidence Concepts.
 3 Hours.

-This course will introduce the interpretation of pattern evidence and the forensic analysis of physical evidence.
-Scientific experiments and analysis of pattern in support of crime scene reconstruction will be discussed.
-Pattern recognition of physical evidence, such as bloodstains, gunshot residues, tire prints, shoeprints, fire debris, explosive, glass fracture, body gesture, and wound patterns, will be covered.
-Physical and chemical techniques for the visualization or enhancement of varies types of patterns will also be introduced.
-Expert interpretation of observed pattern of physical evidence will be discussed.
+Students are introduced to the interpretation of pattern evidence and the forensic analysis of physical evidence.
+Scientific experiments and analysis of pattern in support of crime scene reconstruction are discussed.
+Pattern recognition of physical evidence, such as bloodstains, gunshot residues, tire prints, shoeprints, fire debris, explosive, glass fracture, body gesture, and wound patterns, are covered.
+Physical and chemical techniques for the visualization or enhancement of varies types of patterns are also introduced.
+Expert interpretation of observed pattern of physical evidence are discussed.
 Four-hour laboratory.

 FORS 5435.
 Trace/Microscopical Analysis.
 4 Hours.

-This course will review the classifications and characteristics of trace evidence and provide hands-on experience in microscopic examination of physical evidence.
-A wide variety of chromatographic, spectroscopic, and microscopic techniques, such as stereo microscope, polarized light microscope, digital microscope, comparison microscope, scanning electron microscopy ? energy dispersive spectroscopy, micro Fourier transform infrared spectrometer, pyrolysis-gas chromatography-mass spectrometry, will be used in this course.
-The forensic examination of fiber, hair, glass, paint, gun shot residue (GSR), ink, and explosives will be covered.
+Student engage in the review of the classifications and characteristics of trace evidence and are provided hands-on experience in microscopic examination of physical evidence.
+A wide variety of chromatographic, spectroscopic, and microscopic techniques, such as stereo microscope, polarized light microscope, digital microscope, comparison microscope, scanning electron microscopy-energy dispersive spectroscopy, micro Fourier transform infrared spectrometer, pyrolysis-gas chromatography-mass spectrometry, are used in this course.
+The forensic examination of fiber, hair, glass, paint, gun shot residue (GSR), ink, and explosives are covered.
 Four-hour laboratory.

 FORS 5440.
 Forensic Biology.
 4 Hours.

-This course will cover the practical DNA analysis of biological evidence.
-Different extraction methods will be discussed as well as techniques for the quantification of DNA.
-Students will be introduced to emerging forensic DNA methods such as identifying the tissue of origin, and assessing the level of DNA degradation and PCR inhibitors in a biological sample.
-Strategies for the analysis of PCR products (autosomal and Y chromosome STRs), interpretation of results, biostatistics and quality assurance procedures will be covered.
-Basic statistical genetics theory will be approached to generate a final DNA report.
+Students cover the practical DNA analysis of biological evidence.
+Different extraction methods are discussed as well as techniques for the quantification of DNA.
+Students are introduced to emerging forensic DNA methods, such as identifying the tissue of origin and assessing the level of DNA degradation and PCR inhibitors in a biological sample.
+Strategies for the analysis of PCR products (autosomal and Y chromosome STRs), interpretation of results, biostatistics, and quality assurance procedures will be covered.
+Basic statistical genetics theory are approached to generate a final DNA report.
 Four-hour laboratory.
 Credit 4 .

 FORS 5445.
 Forensic Instrumental Analysis.
 4 Hours.

-This course will provide a comprehensive overview of the analytical methodology, approaches and instrumentation used for forensic analysis.
-Fundamental qualitative and quantitative chemical analysis using advanced instrumentation will be reviewed.
-A wide variety of techniques that are used in a number of forensic disciplines will be covered.
-Well established methods and novel approaches will be discussed.
+Students are provided a comprehensive overview of the analytical methodology, approaches, and instrumentation used for forensic analysis.
+Fundamental qualitative and quantitative chemical analysis using advanced instrumentation are reviewed.
+A wide variety of techniques that are used in a number of forensic disciplines are covered.
+Well established methods and novel approaches are discussed.
 Four-hour laboratory.